maciejsaw/webflow-advanced-keyboard-shortcuts/README.md

 4) Click [Shift]+[Alt] to focus the class selector

 Note: You need to run this script each time you reload the page Webflow designer interface, but you don't need to remember the code.
-You can simply hit the arrow up to reuse the last command, or you can also save this as a snippet in Chrome "Sources" - right click in the Snippets tab and choose "New".
+You can simply hit the arrow up to reuse the last command, or you can also save this as a snippet in Chrome "Sources" tab - right click in the Snippets sub-tab and select "New".

 ## How to use shortcuts?